mazi76erX2/vault/vault/README.md

 ## 📖 Overview

-HICO Vault is an enterprise knowledge management system that uses RAG (Retrieval-Augmented Generation) to provide intelligent answers from your organization's documents.
+ Vault is an enterprise knowledge management system that uses RAG (Retrieval-Augmented Generation) to provide intelligent answers from your organization's documents.
 This version uses a completely local-first architecture for maximum privacy and control.

 ### Key Features